How to travel comfortably without sacrificing too much luggage space:

 When I pack for a trip, it’s all about balancing two goals: to travel comfortably and carry less stuff.
 I recently wrote another post about how to pack lighter with kids, which is important because ultimately, you’ve got to lug everything around yourself.
 However, it’s nice to take some of the comforts from home along for the trip as long as they warrant the extra space.

 These are five of my favorite and most unexpected things to bring with me on trips.
-I don’t need any of them, but they are definitely helpful:
+I don’t need any of them, but they are definitely nice to have:

 Portable car seat